The Inevitable Defeat of Mister & Pete: Plot

 Set in a gritty Brooklyn housing project, the film follows 13-year-old Mister (Skylan Brooks), a smart, tough, and fiercely independent boy with dreams of becoming an actor.
 He lives with his mother, Gloria (Jennifer Hudson), a heroin-addicted sex worker who often neglects and abuses him.
-One day, during a police raid, Gloria is arrested, leaving Mister to fend for himself.
+One day, during a police raid, Gloria is arrested, leaving Mister to fend for himself for what he assumes is only a couple weeks, given her track record, but presumes she’s dead after hearing that she got out after being held for 2 weeks, and then not seeing her for 3 weeks.

-Alongside Mister is 9-year-old Pete (Ethan Dizon), a shy Korean-American boy whose mother is also caught up in drugs and sex work.
+Alongside Mister is 9-year-old Pete (Ethan Dizon), a shy Korean-American boy whose mother is also a heroin addicted sex worker.
 After Pete’s mother disappears, Mister reluctantly takes him in.
 The two boys, both neglected by the adults in their lives, are suddenly left alone for the summer—with no money, no electricity, and no food.

 Fearful of being taken to a group home or foster care, Mister avoids the authorities and keeps their situation a secret.
 The boys struggle to survive day-to-day: searching for food, dodging Child Protective Services, and navigating dangerous neighbors, street criminals, and heatwaves.
 Throughout it all, Mister keeps his sights on an upcoming audition for a TV acting role—his potential escape from poverty.

 As the summer drags on, their situation becomes more dire.
 They face theft, humiliation, and hunger.
+Pete soon becomes sick.
 Despite his anger and bravado, Mister begins to show real care for Pete, forming a bond that becomes the emotional core of the story.
 Pete, in turn, looks up to Mister as his only protector.